Updated: August 2018 to change some product recommendations to newly discovered, better products.

 5. Keep Your Memory Cards Warm (& Dry)

-Whilst higher-end memory cards like the Sandisk Extremes have an operating temperature of -13 to 185 fahrenheit, some of the cheaper cards are not quite as well protected.
+Whilst high-end memory cards like the Sandisk Extremes have an operating temperature of about -13 to 185 fahrenheit, some of the cheaper cards are not quite as well protected.
 Unlike the batteries we talked about earlier, there’s no need to use hand warmers on your cards, but you should place your memory card holder in the inside jacket pocket so that it can benefit from some of your body heat.
 Avoid putting it too close to your core if you are going to be taking part in strenuous activities though, like skiing or snowshoeing.
-We don’t want to get sweat on the cards!
-Moisture is even worse for them than cold temperatures!
-If you are working in snow, consider a waterproof memory card case such as this one from Pelican.
+We don’t want to get sweat on the cards becuse moisture is even worse for them than cold temperatures.

 Best Photography Gloves?

 If you’re trying to protect your camera then it probably means you need protecting as well.
 When it comes to cold weather photography, I’m always getting asked what kind of gloves I wear, so I created a post to explain the choices.
 Find out what kind of gloves I use here: What Are The Best Photography Gloves?